MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 4: Create, view, and manage metric alerts.

-  In this demo you will learn and understand how to create, view, and manage metric alert rules through Azure portal and Azure CLI.
+  In this demo you will learn and understand

 **[⬆ back to top](#fundamentals-of-modern-software-engineering-and-devops)**